yumna-ux/CyberDuo/README.md

 # CyberDuo 🛡️

-**A gamified cybersecurity learning platform** built with modern web technologies.
-Think Duolingo, but for real-world digital defense skills.
+**A gamified cybersecurity learning platform** built with modern web technologies.  but for real-world digital security skills.

 Learn to defend against phishing, build unbreakable passwords, secure networks, understand encryption, and protect against social engineering — all through bite-sized, engaging lessons with points, shields, leaderboards, and certificates.